-These muffins are a favorite in our family for a number of reasons.
+These applesauce bran muffins are a favorite in our family for a number of reasons.
 One of them is they are delicious.
 Another is that the recipe comes from a dear friend.

 She will have you into her house even though it isn't perfect –and she doesn't expect yours to be either :).

-In fact, Margaret and her husband, David, have been known to phone us while driving though Grand Rapids just to tell us that they are in town in the hopes that they can drop by.
+In fact, Margaret and her husband, David, have been known to phone us while driving though our neck of the woods just to tell us that they are in town in the hopes that they can drop by.
 Sometimes they have even called us from our driveway!
-Now that's my kind of friend!

-Margaret is, like a lot of us, very busy–she has five children and she is very active in ministry.
+Anyhow, Margaret is, like a lot of us, very busy–she has five children and she is very active in ministry.
 She doesn't like to cook much and so her recipes tend to be simple.
-These muffins are no exception.
-You will probably have much of what you need in your pantry to make these so you can whip up a batch at a moment's notice anytime.
+And she doesn't make a fuss like cleaning her place like crazy when friends come over……like I said…my kind of friend!

-You could also choose to bake multiple batches because they freeze well, though muffin baking experts say that mixing more than 1-2 batches at a time will result in an inferior product because their texture depends upon not too much stirring of the batter.
+Besides whipping up a batch on the fly, you could also choose to bake multiple batches because they freeze well, though muffin baking experts say that mixing more than 1-2 batches at a time will result in an inferior product because their texture depends upon not too much stirring of the batter.

 They work great as regular or mini muffins, or you can try my favorite time saving method by baking them on a baking stone as muffin tops!
 That saves the time-intensive cleaning of muffin tins.